 - All function and data exist within classes in Java.
 Conversely, C++ allows functions and data to be external to any class.

 Both C++ and Java programming languages support OOP paradigms but there exist nuances and differences between them.
 C++ is a flexible language emphasizes on the runtime efficiency and can form broad type hierarchies.
-It provides a platform for fine granularity of expression, uniform semantics and control with simplicity.
+It is a platform offered for maintaining uniform semantics, fine granularity of expression, and control with simplicity.

-On the other hand, Java emphasizes runtime portability and code safety at the expense of some efficiency and flexibility.
+On the other hand, Java emphasizes security and portability at the cost of efficiency and flexibility.
 Java provides abstract interfaces to imitate multiple inheritance, differentiate between object and primitive type semantics.
-It also offers a rich library of objects for general and distributed platform implementation.
+It also offers a huge library of objects for general and distributed platform implementation.